giosifelis/proseMirror-pdfMake/README.md

 ### current parser features
 1. plain text
-2. formated text with bold, italic, underline, mark etc (for each mark that you have in proseMirror, have a style to go with it)
+2. formated text with bold, italic, underline, mark etc (for each "mark" that you have in proseMirror, have a style that corresponds with it, ie:  for bold, if you use <strong></strong> have a strong: {bold:true}, if you use <b></b>, have b:{bold true} etc.)
 3. links
 4. horizontal lines
 5. headings